I originally formulated this as a blog post, but I think it needs to go on the permanent record here on the web bit of the site!

 As I move into full self-employment, I feel there are a few goals I need to have in order to maintain my sanity / ability to live in society.
 I’m only being a bit tongue-in-cheek here.
 As a classic introvert, I recharge by being on my own.
 I’m good at motivating myself, and hard-working.
 But I need to do these things.
 And maybe more!
 If you have any ideas to add, please post a comment!

-Stop press (April 2012) – I’ve added some more, marked in red for the meantime, and talked about them in this blog post.
+I added some when I’d been solely working from home for four months and talked about them in this blog post.

 A home-worker’s resolutions (introvert version)